Travel far from modern life. Hike through amazing primary forest and experience peasant village life in the midst of a dense jungle.

 |5 or more||USD $1,320.00|

+Heard of the Camino Real Panama?
 Trek from the Pacific to the Atlantic, on a cobblestoned colonial road.
-Cross the Isthmus of Panama on the original route of the Camino Real, starting in Old Panama on the Pacific Ocean, and hiking through dense jungle in the Alto Chagres before reaching Portobelo in the Caribbean.
+Cross the Isthmus of Panama on the original route of the Camino Real Panama, starting in Old Panama on the Pacific Ocean, and hiking through dense jungle in the Alto Chagres before reaching Portobelo in the Caribbean.
 This road was used by endless mule caravans carrying hundreds of tons of silver from Peru and Bolivia to the trade fairs of Portobelo.
 The humidity and temperature of the tropical climate can be challenging.
 Learn how historical characters such as Francis Drake explored the trade fairs or how the unknown drovers of the mule trains coped as they crossed this tiring road.

 Experience small village life within the national park.
 Discover the problems the villagers face with deforestation and conservation.
 And learn how they aspire to live sustainably.
-Walk for several days along the Camino Real, discovering breath taking scenery, small villages and farmlands.
+Walk for several days along the Camino Real Panama, discovering breath taking scenery, small villages and farmlands.
 Immerse yourself in Chagres National Park!

 Arrival in Panama.
 Transfer to the hotel.
 Lodging at Hotel Marbella included.
 No meals included.